ashwantspizza/ashwantspizza/README.md

 </p>

 ### I'm currently working on...
-- Learning Next.js📝
+- Next.js and TailwindCSS skills📝
-- Learning TailwindCSS📝
+- My weather app!
 - Making a website for my dad, as it's something he's always wanted :)

 Check out my website: https://aislingbsmith.netlify.app/ - still a work in progress so any feedback is always welcome!